 Mr. D'Alelio was formerly a Managing Director and CIO for Fixed Income at Putnam Investments, Boston, where he served from 1989 until he retired in 2002.
 While at Putnam, he served on the Investment Policy Committee, which was responsible for oversight of all investments.
 He also sat on various Committees including attribution and portfolio performance.
 Prior to joining Putnam, he was a portfolio manager at Keystone Investments and prior to that, he was an Investment Analyst at The Hartford Ins.
 Co.
-Since 2002, Mr. D'Alelio has served as an Executive in Residence at the Linversity of Mass.
-Boston - School of Management He is also chair of the investment committee of the LMass Foundation.
-He serve
+Since 2002, Mr. D'Alelio has served as an Executive in Residence at the University of Mass., Boston - School of Management.

-Residence at the University of Mass., Boston - School of Management.
 He is also chair of the investment committee of the UMass Foundation.
 He serves on the Advisory Committees of Ceres Farms.
-Since September 2009, Mr. D'Alelio has served as director of Vermont Farmstead Cheese.
+Since September 2009.
+Mr. D'Alelio has served as director of Vermont Farmstead Cheese.
 Since January 2008 he has served on the board of Blackstone/GSO Long Short Credit Fund & Blackstone/GSO Sen. Flt Rate Fund.
-Since March 2016 and November 2016, he has served on the boards of directors of the Company and ORCC II, respectively, since August 2018 he has served on the board of directors of ORTF since February 2020 and September 2020 he has served on the boards of directors of ORTF II, respectively, since August 2018 he has served on the boards of directors of ORTIC and ORTF II, respectively.
+Since March 2016 and November 2016, he has served on the boards of directors of the Company and ORCC II, respectively, since August 2018 he has served on the board of directors of ORTF since February 2020 and September 2020 he has served on the boards of directors of ORCC III and ORCIC, respectively, and since August 2021 and November 2021 he has served on the boards of directors of ORTIC and ORTF II, respectively.
 Mr. D'Alelio's previous corporate board assignments include Archibald Candy, Doane Pet Care, Trump Entertainment Resorts and UMass Memorial Hospital.
 Mr. D'Alelio is a graduate of the Univ. of Mass Boston and has an M.B.A. from Boston University.